zzhou292/RAGBase/README.md

 Each agent can operate independently or in concert, with the system automatically determining which knowledge sources are most relevant to each query.

-About the Author

-Jason Zhou is a seasoned software engineer with experience at leading tech companies including Pinterest and Walmart Labs3.
-With a background in search engine technology and data pipeline development, Jason created RAGBase to solve common challenges in building reliable, accurate RAG systems for production environments.
-License

-RAGBase is released under the MIT License.
-See the LICENSE file for details.
-Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-    Fork the repository

-    Create your feature branch (git checkout -b feature/amazing-feature)

-    Commit your changes (git commit -m 'Add some amazing feature')

-    Push to the branch (git push origin feature/amazing-feature)

-    Open a Pull Request

-For more information, visit our documentation or contact the author at jason.zhou@example.com.# RAGBase